-2011 - This is a blend of 98% quadruple ale and 2% kriek cherry ale.
-The beer pours a dark brown with tints
+2011 -The beer pours a dark brown with tints

 of red.
 There is a short and not long-lasting head of tan.
 The aroma